 - b.
 The Tree Permit application must include a site plan that shows the location of Protected Trees.
 It may be part of a landscape plan or a separate plan.
 The site plan shall, at a minimum, include the following elements: - i.
 Boundaries of the subject property, including all property lines, easements, and rights-of-ways of public and private ways; - ii.
-The location of all existing buildings, driveways, retaining walls, and other improvements, with an indication of those features to be retained or removed, if any: - iii.
+The location of all existing buildings, driveways, retaining walls, and other improvements, with an indication of those features to be retained or removed, if any; - iii.
 The location of all planned buildings, driveways, retaining walls, grade changes, and other improvements, if any; - iv.
 The location of the Tree Border; - v.
 The location, height, DBH, and species of all: - a.
 Protected Trees to be removed, if applicable; - b.
 Protected trees to be retained, if applicable; and - c.
 Protected Trees that were removed within twelve (12) months prior to application for a Tree Permit, if applicable. - vi.
-All plans must be drawn to a uniform scale (preferably 1'' = 10', 1'' = 20', or 1'' = 30').
-All plans shall be a minimum size of $11'' \times 17''$ (preferred) and a maximum size of $24'' \times 36''$, with 34'' borders.
-Letter sizes on plans should be no smaller than 1/8''. - vii.
+All plans must be drawn to a uniform scale (preferably 1" = 10', 1" = 20', or 1" = 30').
+All plans shall be a minimum size of 11" x 17" (preferred) and a maximum size of 24" x 36", with 3⁄4" borders.
+Letter sizes on plans should be no smaller than 1/8". - vii.
 Additional submission requirements: The Planning Board may require the property owner to submit a to-scale survey prepared, stamped, dated, and signed by a Certified Arborist and/or a Certified Surveyor, to verify the property boundaries, locations of trees or buildings, Protected Tree species, and/or other application requirements, as part of the Tree Permit application.
+Any applicant claiming hazardous tree designation(s) must include with their application documentation completed by a certified arborist substantiating said designation(s).